divakar1669/git-pr-genie/README.md

-# 🚀 Git PR Copilot
+# 🚀 PR gENIE

 **Git PR Copilot** 🛠️ is a CLI tool that simplifies your pull request workflow.

 ## ⚡ Quick Start

-Run this command to set it up instantly:
+Run this command to set it up instantly in your code spaces :

 ```sh
 curl -sL https://raw.githubusercontent.com/divakar1669/git-pr-genie/main/git-pr-copilot.sh -o /workspaces/git-pr-copilot.sh && chmod +x /workspaces/git-pr-copilot.sh && /workspaces/git-pr-copilot.sh
 ```

-✅ Features
-✅ Downloads git-pr-copilot.sh 📥
+✅ **Features**

+* 📥 Auto-downloads `git-pr-copilot.sh`
-✅ Grants execution permission 🔐
+* 🔐 Grants execution permissions
-✅ Runs the script to automate PR creation 🚀
+* 🚀 Automates PR creation in Azure Devops using AI

-📌 Requirements
+📌 **Requirements**

-✔️ Git installed 🖥️
+* 🖥️ Git installed
-✔️ A configured GitHub repository 🔗
+* 🔗 A configured GitHub repository

-🛠️ How It Works
+🛠️ How It Works:

-The script fetches the latest version of git-pr-copilot.sh 📜 It makes the script executable 🔓
-It runs the script to help you create a pull request effortlessly 🤖 📜 License
+✨ Once installed, execute ```sh git pr-genie ``` in your terminal. 💻 🧞‍♂️ Genie will then automatically generate and submit a Pull Request for you. 🚀

+📜 **License**
-📝 This project is licensed under the MIT License.
+This project is licensed under the MIT License.

-🤝 Contributing
+🤝 **Contributing**

-Got ideas or improvements?
-Feel free to submit a PR! 🙌
+Got ideas for improvements?
+Feel free to submit a Pull Request! 🙌

-Save this as `README.md` in your repository.
-Let me know if you need any tweaks! 🚀